-This program includes a Computer Science Track, Information Security Track, Programming Track, Internet Technologies Track, and Network Administration Track with a core of courses common to all.
+This program has a General Studies Track that allows students to customize thier path and CIT emphasis including transfer.
 The core includes a general education component essential to a collegiate education and technical courses giving students an introduction to information systems, computer applications, program development, system maintenance, networking, security, and Internet technologies.
-In addition to core courses, students take specialty courses for their selected track.

 What are my career choices?

 You have several career choices as an IT professional.
-These include becoming a computer programmer, a network administrator, a web site developer or administrator, and an information security specialist.
+These include becoming a computer technician, computer programmer, a network administrator, a social media specialist, a web site developer, or an information security specialist.
 With today's digital world, graduates are employed in every sector of society including healthcare, finance, manufacturing, education, military and others.
 You can find employment with private or publicly-managed companies, as well as operate your own company.

 What are my degree, diploma, or certificate options?

 Degrees (CIP: 11.0101)

 - Computer Tech Basic

 - Digital Forensics

 - Social Media Specialist